-The parties mutually agree to maintain confidentiality of any professional or personal information relating to specific patients, that comes to their knowledge during and/or with regard to execution of this agreement.
+The Ministry does not see at this stage any potential transfer of personal information under this agreement.
+However, should transfer of such information be required in the future, it shall be subject to their mutual agreement regarding the terms and actions necessary that will ensure the confidentiality of any professional or personal information relating to specific patients, that comes to their knowledge during and/or with regard to execution of this agreement, and prevent the exposure of such personal information from the Supplier.
 Said undertaking will remain valid even after conclusion of the contract period.